manzarabbas4404/manzarabbas4404/README.md

 ## About
 I have been making constant efforts to make a mark in the field of Computer Science, with a thirst for knowledge and a productive approach to learning.
 I am yearning to unleash my utmost potential.
 I have always been inspired by people who started almost from nothing and made a name for themselves.
 I aspire to become one of them.
 I see myself as capable of heading my own career and bringing it to such a level that it would impact other people and change their lives.
 I am passionate about building backend systems and exploring how intelligent systems can solve real-world problems.
 I believe in consistent learning, practical implementation, and improving my problem-solving skills through hands-on development.
-I am motivated by people who grow through dedication and discipline, and I aspire to build a strong career in software development and artificial intelligence that creates meaningful impact.
+I aspire to build a strong career in software development and artificial intelligence that creates meaningful impact.

 ## 🔧 Technologies & Tools